 In summary, the rule is: if your skin is changing, it’s time for a change.
 Be thoughtful of any changes you might make, and when in doubt, consult with a trusted skincare professional.
 A good start is to take this Skin Type Quiz.
 I sincerely hope you found this post helpful!

-One last comment…have you fallen into the myth that your skin can get used to products and stop working?
+Up next: Have you fallen into the myth that your skin can get used to products and stop working?
 Read why this is simply untrue.

 Celebrity Esthetician & Skincare Expert